Neuroendocrine & Carcinoid Tumors

 - Carcinoid Heart Disease: Long-term elevation of serotonin hormone produced by carcinoid tumors can cause heart problems.
 You may feel tired, short of breath and have swollen ankles.
 You should see a cardiologist for your care.
 Patients with serious carcinoid heart disease may use somatostatin analogues (such as octreotide) or need heart surgery (valve replacement).

 - Proton Pump Inhibitors (PPIs): to control gastric acid from GI-Nets

 - Diazoxide: to reduce the effects of insulin secretion

 Side Effects & Recovery from NET Treatments

-Nutrition counseling, relaxation techniques, emotional support and physical therapy are all things you can do to help speed your recovery and improve your overall well-being.
+Nutrition counseling, relaxation techniques, emotional support, and physical therapy can help speed your recovery and improve your overall well-being.